awsdocs/amazon-eks-user-guide/doc_source/cert-signing.md

 ## Example CSR generation with signerName<a name="csr-example"></a>

-These steps shows how to generate a serving certificate with a `signerName` DNS name `myserver.default.svc`\.
+These steps shows how to generate a serving certificate for DNS name `myserver.default.svc` using `signerName: beta.eks.amazonaws.com/app-serving`\.
 Use this as a guide for your own environment\.

 1. Run the `openssl genrsa -out myserver.key 2048` command to generate an RSA private key\.